irwintsay/Orderly/README.md

 The goal of this project was to create a mobile friendly, Point-of-Sale application for Waiters/Hosts.
 Design and styling took a backseat to making functionality easy to use on a small device such as a smartphone or tablet.

+## IMPORTANT

+I worked in a different repo for 95% of the project before I had to migrate all of the files into a new repo so that I could successfully push my project up to Heroku.
+That means you probably can't see any commits from the majority of the projects development.
+They should still be available in the old repo.
+Let me know if this is a problem.

 ### Using Order.ly

 Using Order.ly is fairly simple.
 All of the views occur in a linear fashion.
 The server either creates a new account or signs into an existing account with username and password credentials.